yingding/tf-every-day/07tflite/README.md

 # About this repo

 Following the instruction of On-device Training to
-* train a mnist model
+* train a mnist model (train.py)
-* convert the trained model to tflite using compression
+* convert the trained model to tflite using compression (convert.py)
+* inference the compressed model (inference.py)
-* transfer learning on android device
+* transfer learning on python, or android device (transfer.py)

 ## Reference: